3.3 Transient Response (RL, RC, RLC)

 Two physical constraints drive every transient problem:

-To find conditions, analyze the circuit just before switching (t = 0-) at its old steady state, carry the continuous quantity across the switch, then analyze the new steady state (t = infinity).
-At DC steady state a capacitor is an open circuit and an inductor is a short circuit.
+The standard procedure: analyze the circuit just before switching (t = 0-) at its old DC steady state to find the continuous quantity, carry that value across the switch to t = 0+, then analyze the new DC steady state (t = infinity) to find the final value.
+At DC steady state a capacitor is an open circuit (no current) and an inductor is a short circuit (no voltage).
+These two facts let you find both the t = 0- starting point and the t = infinity endpoint by inspection, leaving only the time constant to compute.

-A single-energy-storage circuit is first order.
+A circuit with one independent energy-storage element is first order.
 Its time constant tau (seconds) is:

-• RC circuit: tau = R*C, where R is the Thevenin resistance seen by the capacitor.
+• RC circuit: tau = R*C, where R is the Thevenin resistance seen by the capacitor (kill independent sources, look back from the capacitor's terminals).

 • RL circuit: tau = L/R, where R is the Thevenin resistance seen by the inductor.

-The universal first-order formula describes any voltage or current:
+The universal first-order formula describes any voltage or current in the circuit:

 x(t) = x(infinity) + [x(0+) - x(infinity)] * e^(-t/tau).